Table of Contents

 How is Guanaco Wool Collected & Processed?

-Then, the fur of guanaco is sheared from the skin.
-They ensure each guanaco remains fine after shearing the coats.
-After collecting the fur, farms leave guanaco back in the wild.
+Then, the fur of the guanaco is sheared from the skin.
+They ensure each guanaco remains fine after shearing its coat.
+After collecting the fur, farmers leave the guanaco back in the wild in a sustainable process similar to the Chaccu ceremony.

 Now, the tough part comes.
-Workers need to separate the soft undercoat from the rough overcoat hair.
-Overcoat fibers are around 10-15 cm long whereas undercoat fibers are not more than 80-100 mm.
+Workers must carefully separate the soft undercoat from the coarser guard hairs.
+Overcoat fibers are around 10-15 cm long, whereas undercoat fibers are not more than 80-100 mm.

 When the soft fur is separated, they are processed either worsted or woolen.
-The yarns most of the time remain with the natural color.
-But factories can dye them to make exclusive items.
+Most of the time, the yarns remain with their natural color to preserve the fiber’s integrity.ย But factories can dye them to make exclusive items.

 Unveiling the Unique Properties of Guanaco Wool. it is a tough call to express properly.